jaseknighter/splnkr/README.md

 # splnkr
-this script is something like an amplitude/frequency tracking sequencer/sampler/effects processor for monome norns with a set of 16 grid-controlled bandpass filters.
+this script is modething like an amplitude/frequency tracking sequencer/sampler/effects processor for monome norns with a set of 16 grid-controlled bandpass filters.

 features to add: convolution reverb, multitap delay, a note/drum/effect sequencer.